Roger Espinoza

-Roger Aníbal Espinoza Ramírez ([ˈroʝeɾ espiˈnosa]; born 25 October 1986) is a Honduran professional footballer and manager who plays as a midfielder or defender and is a youth manager for Major League Soccer club Sporting Kansas City.
-A former Honduras international, Espinoza has represented his country at two World Cups and the 2012 Summer Olympics.
+Roger Aníbal Espinoza Ramírez ([ˈroʝeɾ espiˈnosa]; born 25 October 1986) is a Honduran former professional footballer who played as a midfielder or defender.
+Espinoza currently serves as a youth coach for Major League Soccer club Sporting Kansas City.
+A former Honduras international, Espinoza represented his country at two World Cups and the 2012 Summer Olympics.
+He is currently a youth soccer coach for Sporting Kansas City.

 Club career

-Youth and College
+Youth and college

-Born in Puerto Cortés, Espinoza moved from his native Honduras to Denver, Colorado when he was 12 years old.
+Espinoza was born in Puerto Cortés, Honduras.
+At the age of twelve, Espinoza and his family emigrated to the United States where he was raised in Denver, Colorado.
 He attended Denver South High School before transferring to Regis Jesuit High School in Aurora, Colorado.